anshila/Online-shoppers-behaviour-prediction/README.md

  - Revenue: Whether the visit resulted in a transaction.

 ### Limitations
-Imbalanced Data: The dataset has a disproportionate number of samples in classe , the model may become biased towards the majority class.
+Imbalanced Data: The dataset has a disproportionate number of samples in class , the model may become biased towards the majority class.
 This imbalance can lead to poor performance in predicting the minority class, which is often the class of most interest.

 ### Conclusion
 Random Forest seems like the best overall choice due to its strong performance and effective feature importance analysis.
 Gradient Boost follows closely behind with competitive accuracy and interpretability.